ros/rosdistro/CONTRIBUTING.md

 #### pip

 Python packages, which are only available on [PyPI](https://pypi.org/) should use the `-pip` extension to avoid colliding with future keys from package managers.
-Some existing rules are duplicated with `python-` or `python3-` prefixes, but this is no longer recommended.

 For example: